apache/carbondata/docs/faq.md

 ```
 **Scenario 3** :

 When the column type in carbon table is different from from the column specified in select statement.
-The insert operation will still success, but you may get unexpected result because NULL will be substitute value when conversion type failed.
+The insert operation will still success, but you may get NULL in result, because NULL will be substitute value when conversion type failed.